mahakchamria/HackCBS/README.md

 ## Features
 -> AI diagnosis tool predicts disease based on your symptoms

--> A prescription validator whihc uses LLM to check if the medicines prescribed to ypu are suitable or not based on your medical records
+-> A prescription validator which uses LLM to check if the medicines prescribed to you are suitable or not based on your medical records

 -> Stores Electronic Health Records on TON